seanchatmangpt/fgn/README.rst

 .. code-block:: bash

-    blog       Create a blog article.
-    chain      Create chain of FGN .
-    chapter    Create a chapter.
-    code       Create a code snippet.
-    core       CLI internal usage only.
-    dsl        Create a new FGN DSL (requires GPT 4). example    Create an example.
-    feedback   Create a feedback.
-    flow       Create a flow.
-    framework  Create a framework.
-    fun        Create fun.
-    guide      Execute the guide command.
-    help       Get help with the FGN CLI. howto      Create a how-to article.
-    intent     Create an intent.
-    lts        Let's think step by step how to do this. nano       Create a Nano Fiction story.
-    plan       Create a detailed plan.
-    prompt     Create a new prompt.
-    shell      Create a shell script.
-    summary    Execute the summary command.
-    template   Create a command named by the prompt. yaml       Create yaml.It needs much
+  blog      Create a blog article. chain     Create chain of fgn commands. code      Create a code snippet. core      CLI internal usage only. dsl       Create a new FGN DSL (requires GPT 4). feedback  Create feedback. fun       Create OpenAI function schema. guide     Create a procedural guide. help      Get help with the FGN CLI. howto     Create a how-to article. lts       Let's think step by step how to do this. nano      Create a Nano Fiction story. plan      Create a detailed plan. prompt    Create a new prompt shell     Create a shell script. summary   Create a summary. template  Create a command named by the prompt. yaml      Create yaml.

 Examples
 --------